CY 3740 / CY 5770 - Systems Security

 isn't it.
 This is hands-on aspects of systems security.

-- No Windows topics, which means no Active Directory
+- No Windows topics.
+That also means no Active Directory penetration

-security.
-Otherwise everything we learn applies to all operating
+testing material here.
+Otherwise everything we learn applies to all

 Requirements

-- Linux.
-You need to be comfortable in a CLI.
+- Linux skills.
+You need to be comfortable in a

 - Programming skills.
 If you hate programming you'll hate this